Building, Zoning & Code Enforcement

 - The alteration to the ground surface is less than 6 inches in depth (which includes excavations for proposed structures or additions).

-- The total volume of dirt being disturbed is less than 100 cubic feet.
+- The total volume of dirt being disturbed is less than 100 cubic yards.

-Before starting any earthmoving projects please contact Township Engineer Mark Lucas or schedule a free consultation to identify potential permitting issues with Debbie Livezey.
+Before starting any earthmoving projects please contact the Township Engineer, Mark Lucas, or schedule a free consultation to identify potential permitting issues with Melissa Needles.
 The Stormwater Management Page provides more information and permit forms are available on the Documents and Forms page.

 811 Call Before You Dig